Special LIVE edition — AWP2019, Day 2

 Paolo is a novelist, poet, and journalist.
 He graduated in 2016 from Western Washington University with a major in Journalism/Public Relations and a minor in Education and Social Justice.
 Kate and Paolo bond over The Sympathizer and discuss his writing interests, to wit: fantasy.
 For more information about Paolo, visit www.paolobicchieri.com or on Twitter @paoloshmaolo.
 Click here, for more information about 826 Valencia.

 James Brubaker is the author of Liner Notes (Subito Press), Pilot Season (Sunnyoutside Press), Black Magic Death Sphere: (Science) Fictions (Urban Farmhouse), The Taxidermist’s Catalog (forthcoming from Braddock Avenue Books), and a number of short stories that have appeared online and in print.
 He is the director of Southeast Missouri State University Press and the editor of Big Muddy.

 Kate and Phuc share some gin and tonic with James and talk AWP conspiracy theories, booth psychology, and other more serious topics such as writing, mortality, time travel, and Michael Stipe.
 Also, drink responsibly.

 Jamison Lee received his PhD in English Studies with a focus in Creative Writing from Illinois State University.
 He teaches at North Idaho College and his novel titled, To Deer at Swim (Lit Fest Press), was published in February, 2019.

-Jamison reads an excerpt from his novel, To Deer at Swim, which follows four different characters whose lives intersect in sinister ways.
-We delve into his publishing journey with Lit Fest Press and celebrate his how many times the word, “urinal” was used in a single paragraph.
+Jamison reads an excerpt from his novel, which follows four different characters whose lives intersect in sinister ways.
+We delve into his publishing journey with Lit Fest Press and celebrate how many times the word “urinal” was used in a single paragraph.

 Olivia Robinson 1:30:05